 The man raising the flag is Thomas’s friend, the Prison Officer R. E. Jones.
 Now, at last, the war really was over and the people of Stanley Camp felt safe for the first time since December 8, 1941.

-Just this much – two weeks out of three years eight months – is too much for the human heart to bear, too much fear and uncertainty, too much roller-coastering – and even joyful emotions, if they can’t be fully experienced, will one day exact a price just as surely as fear and sadness will.
+Just this – two weeks out of three years eight months – is too much for the human heart to bear, too much fear and uncertainty, too much roller-coastering, too much even of joyful emotions, which, if they can’t be fully experienced, will one day exact a price just as surely as fear and sadness will.
 Some Hong Kong hospital patients, in fact, are recorded as having died of joy, their weakened bodies unable to stand the force of the happiness that surged through them when they realised they were finally free.

 And it wasn’t just the feelings left behind by Stanley either.
 Evelina had had a hard childhood, as did so many children of the apparently pampered colonial elites.
 Her mother had died of tuberculosis when her daughter was three; the night before her death she’d called for Evelina to be brought to her bedroom and she slept her final night with her daughter, while the servants worried that she’d pass on to her not just her love but her deadly illness.
 Was it a co-incidence that when Evelina fell in love it would, again, carry with it the threat of death, this time by preventing her, as a neutral, from escaping to the relative safety of unoccupied Macao?
 In any case, Evelina’s father remarried and she was sent away: she went back to Macao to school and spent most of the rest of the time with her grandmother.
 When she did visit her father, she saw a man being slowly killed by alcohol.
 As a teenager, she took to spiking his booze with water to try to keep him a little better-tempered and alive a little longer.